The Cyril and Eve Jumbo Charitable Trust

 Success Rates

 Specific success rates are not publicly available.
-However, with 36 grants awarded in 2021, the trust maintains an active grant-making program despite the discretionary, relationship-based approach.
+The trust maintains an active grant-making programme despite the discretionary, relationship-based approach.

 Application Success Factors